 Your plan should not be limited to event logistics, but the most critical part of your plan must be your demand generation strategy.
 Especially in immature markets, it can be challenging to drive the number of attendees that you are targeting.
 Generally, roadshows are free to enter and therefore you must take into account a no-show percentage of 40.
 This means that if you want 50 attendees, you must aim for 83 registrations.

 Again, it is powerful to have customers speaking at these roadshows.
 Definitely use your partner network to help drive registrations.
 Partners usually have local networks that your company doesn’t have yet.
 You can even create sponsorship packages to help offset the costs.

 With a roadshow, do create plenty of networking opportunities and aim to deliver as much business value to your attendees as possible.
 With a proper plan, roadshows will generate loads of B2B marketing leads.
 You will want to create a lasting first impression!

 B2B Event Marketing Best Practices

 B2B event marketing will generate fewer Marketing Qualified Leads than for example digital channels.
 From my experience, the quality of event leads is much greater than those from digital channels.
 The caveat is that you need to have a solid event marketing strategy.

 Offline and online marketing should always go hand-in-hand.
 Offline B2B marketing leads will generally be of higher quality.
 Online B2B marketing leads will supply you with the quantity you need to meet sales and pipeline generation targets.
+With B2B Content Binging, you can convert digital leads faster.
 Generally, at a healthy company, marketing needs to supply 30% of the sales pipeline.